gnolang/gno/docs/REVELATIONS.md

 with anyone at the ICF.
 Surely, it is fair for me to reveal these facts, for I have made no promises or oaths to anyone that prevent me from doing so.

+## Religion - Of the Name of God.

+Some say Jehovah, some say Yahweh, and some say Yahusha, Yashua, or just Yah.
+When you point out that Jupiter is short for JOVE-pitar, or JOVE-father, and that JOVE was IOVE and in latin this is pronounced like Yahwee, they will say that Yahweh and Jove have completely different origins.

+But then all babies say Mom, or similar, and Dad or Pop or Father or similar.
+And what do we all say when we see something good?
+Yes, Yeah, and even in Korean, "Yeh"!

 ### Religion - Jesuit Oath

 Here is one Jesuit Oath, allegedly on record in Paris: